liggiorgio/ogd/Docs/GameConcept.md

 ##### Key features
 This game takes the social Match-3 experience to a higher new level, allowing gamers to play against actual people rather than a simple leaderboard: competition is funnier when there's someone at the other end of the rope.
 This applies to cooperative games as well, so that teamwork may triumph where a one-man army can't win.
+Interaction with the other player is fundamental to victory: each player's moves can change completely their opponent's outcome.
 Platform(s): handheld mobile Android devices (a future iOS release may be considered).

 ##### Notes